 In 1996, Hickman created the Cthulhu statuette inspired by an earlier cover illustration done for H.P.
 Lovecrafts story The Call of Cthulhu (Baen Books).
 The statuette was produced and distributed by Bowen Designs.
 A second edition is now available, as well as a bust of H.P.
 Lovecraft himself.

-Empyrean, The Art of Stephen Hickman, is available by Titan Books.
+Empyrean, The Art of Stephen Hickman, published in 2015, is available by Titan Books.